LAPO Annual Development Forum 2016

 - Federal Ministry of Agriculture and Rural Development (FMARD)

-- Civil Society Organizations (Professional organisations - including private sector, NGOs, CBOs and lobbies)
+- Civil Society Organizations (Professional organisations – including the private sector, NGOs, CBOs and lobbies)

 - State Governments and their various organisations